greyltc-org/uninstaller/README.md

 The design intent here is that this project just undoes what https://github.com/pypa/installer (or a similar tool) does.
 This uninstaller can't uninstall all packages.
 A package to be uninstalled must at least have a RECORD file in its .dist-info directory for this to have a chance to work.
 The uninstall done by this tool can only be as complete and correct as that RECORD file allows for.

 # Usage
-Tested with python 3.10 on Linux.
-It's written to be platform agnostic.
 ```
 $ python -m uninstaller --help
 usage: python -m uninstaller [-h] [--root path] [--base path] [--scheme scheme] [--not-pure-python] [--ignore-checksums] [--ignore-sizes] [--verbose] package [package ...]